 He who overcomes shall not be hurt by the second death.

 a.
-He who overcomes: This is a promise for overcomers.
-This promises is for those who overcome the threat of persecution, and the presence of persecution.
+He who overcomes: This was a promise for overcomers.
+This promise is for those who overcome the threat of persecution, and the presence of persecution.

 i.
 "The second death was a Jewish rabbinic expression for the total extinction of the utterly wicked."
 (Barclay)